tom-howard/acs6121/docs/course/robot/getting-started.md

 ---
-title: "Your Team's ROS Package"
+title: "Creating your Team's Package"
 description: "TODO"
 ---

 ## Creating your Team's Package

 You should use the same procedures as you did in the Simulation Labs to create a ROS package for this assignment (described again below).
 You should create **one package per team**, so nominate **one** member of your team to do this bit now.